Updated – Originally published May 24, 2023

 Is Snapchat Social Media?

 Yes, absolutely.
-After Snapchat’s CEO, Evan Spiegel, was forced to testify before congress in January 2024 regarding harms caused to teens on the platform, Snapchat tried to rebrand itself with a new campaign trying to distance themselves from the term “social media.”
+After Snapchat’s CEO, Evan Spiegel, was forced to testify before Congress in January 2024 regarding harms caused to teens on the platform, Snapchat tried to rebrand itself with a new campaign distancing itself from the label “social media.”

 However, trying to rebrand doesn’t take away from the fact that Snapchat fits the definition of social media perfectly — an online place where users create community and shared content.